idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/deep-2-tutorial.md

 If you want to see the output from the job scripts referring to the old pipeline runs, don't worry, they're still in the `jobScripts` directory with an older timestamp in the filename.
 Only the symlink in your working directory has been updated.

-These new tasks follow the second step of a two step calibration process that is summarised on [[this page|Calibration-in-processMeerKAT]].
+These new tasks follow the second step of a two step calibration process that is summarised on [this page](https://idia-pipelines.github.io/docs/processMeerKAT/calibration-in-processmeerkat/).

 After `split.py` has run, you will see three new files